Redefining Sex, Gender, and The Body Itself

 My mom recently told me that in college, she wrote a paper on this subject.
 In it, she argued that trans people should not make such intensive modifications to their body.
 That trans people could socially transition, sure, but not quite take hormones, absolutely not get surgery.
 Because is that not just plastic surgery, the desire of which is derived from body issues implanted in us all by patriarchy and transphobia?
 Does the very pursuit of those stereotypical conceptions of gender not justify and reproduce gender as an ontological authority?

 God, there is such an allure to the argument.
 Its seductive logic intoxicates me, begs me to embrace it, to deny my desires, to fulfill its demands.
-And yet, like another intoxicating substance, its consequences seem undesirable and toxic.
+And yet, its consequences seem undesirable, toxic.
 Why must I forgo the modification of the body?
 Is my desire for modification purely derived from body issues?
 Does the embrace of femininity reassert gender as an oppressive apparatus of patriarchy and cisheteronormativity?

 There is a certain narrative all trans people know, especially those who medically transition.
 (I will be telling it from my perspective, as a transfem.)
 I was born a woman.
 I have known my whole life.
 When I was young, I used to wish to wake up as a girl.
 Sometimes, I would dream it.
 When I look into the mirror, I expect to see a woman, and feel misery when I see something else.
 I used to dress up in my mother’s or my sister’s clothes when I was home alone.
 I have tried to deny it and hide it my whole life, but I cannot any longer.